jude-craft/jude-craft/README.md

 ## Hey there! 👋 I'm Derrick Juma 🚀

 Welcome to my GitHub profile!
-I'm  passionate about ** Moblie App Development, AI and Data Scientist** 🧑‍💻
+I'm  passionate about ** Moblie App Development, AI and Data Science** 🧑‍💻

 ### 🔍 About Me
 - 📖 Currently learning **Dart, Flutter and Data Science**